anuhyasurakanti/UMBC-DATA606-Capstone/docs/proposal.md

 # 3. Dataset
 [Link to dataset](https://www.kaggle.com/datasets/manjilkarki/deepfake-and-real-images/data)
 The data is obtained from the source Kaggle.
-- **Data Size:** 1.8 GB
+- **Data Size:** 6.7MB
 - **Data Shape:** The images are divided into train, test and validation sets.
-Each image is a 256 x 256 image of a human face which is either real or fake.There are ~140k training images with ~40k validation images and ~10k test samples.
+Each image is a 256 x 256 image of a human face which is either real or fake.There are 610 training images with 900 validation images and 2410 test samples.
 There are two classes, Fake and Real.